chaplinjs/chaplin/docs/chaplin.view.md

 }
 ```

-Often overriden in a base model class to intelligently pick out attributes.
+Often overridden in a base model class to intelligently pick out attributes.

 <h3 class="module-member" id="render">render</h3>
 By default calls the `templateFunction` with the `templateData` and sets the HTML of the `$el`.
-Can be overriden in your base view if needed, though this should be suitable for the majority of cases.
+Can be overridden in your base view if needed, though this should be suitable for the majority of cases.

 <h3 class="module-member" id="attach">attach</h3>
 The `attach` method is called after the prototype chain has completed for `View#render`.
 It attaches the view to its `container` element and fires an `'addedToDOM'` event on the view on success.